-In addition to challenging trails, Lower Saxony also offers many routes suitable for gentler hiking.
+In addition to challenging trails, Niedersachsen (Lower Saxony) also offers many routes suitable for gentler hiking.
 Shorter routes and firmer pathways provide less strenuous options, leaving you to fully take in the surroundings.
 There are diverse opportunities for easy, healthy hikes.
 Trained hiking guides can advise on the various options and explain how healthy hiking works.
 Barefoot and Nordic walking trails are ideal ways to combine a relaxing holiday with exercise.
-These leisurely hiking routes are the perfect addition to a stay in one of Lower Saxony’s health resorts.
+These leisurely hiking routes are the perfect addition to a stay in one of Niedersachsen (Lower Saxony)’s health resorts.
 After some rest and relaxation, attractive walking and hiking trails offer excellent opportunities for half-day or full-day excursions.

 Hiking for Health